GNOME/gimp-macos-build/README.md

 ## Branches

-**Note**: CircleCI is currently set up to build the `master` and `gimp-2-10` branchs on a nightly basis (and pulls the latest GIMP code from the same branches on the [GIMP repo](https://gitlab.gnome.org/GNOME/gimp).
+**Note**: CircleCI is currently set up to build the `master` branch on a nightly basis (and pulls the latest GIMP code from the [GIMP repo](https://gitlab.gnome.org/GNOME/gimp).
 It also builds any branch of this repo that is pushed to.

 ## Releases

-For releases, create a release branch, and go into the `/ports/gimp` directory and edit the `Portfile` to update the version number and set the correct release tag (there are examples which are commented out).
+For releases, create a release branch, and go into the `/ports` directory and edit the `Portfile`s for `gimp3`, `babl` and `gegl` as appropriate.
 Then push the branch to this repo and CircleCI will build it.

-When ready, the branch can be merged to `master` or `gimp-2-10` as appropriate.
+When ready, the branch can be merged to `master`.
 The release should then be tagged on this repo (use the same tag as on the [GIMP repo](https://gitlab.gnome.org/GNOME/gimp)).
 That build will be the release build (in the Circle CI artifacts).
-There will be two builds, one for arm64 and one for x86_64.
-These should be downloaded and tested locally to make sure they work, and then provided to the GIMP team for distribution.
+There will be four DMGs built, two for arm64 and two for x86_64.
+The two each are the main build, and the plugin developer build.
+The main builds for both arm64 and x86_64 should be downloaded and tested locally to make sure they work, and then provided to the GIMP team for distribution.

 Once everything is fine with the release, create a new branch for going back to building the head release.
-Update the version appropriately in the `Portfile` and set to pulling the `master` branch of the GIMP repo.
+Update the version as per the instructions (mirrors what you did to create the build).
 Once this is working properly, merge the new branch back to `master`.

 ## (Out of date) Steps in the CircleCI [config.yml](https://gitlab.gnome.org/Infrastructure/gimp-macos-build/blob/master/.circleci/config.yml) are: